Insurance Fraud Defense Lawyers

 - Business Insurance Fraud – Due to the dollar amounts involved, a significant number of federal insurance fraud enforcement matters involve commercial liability, general liability, business interruption, umbrella, and other business insurance policies.
 Businesses accused of defrauding their insurance companies in order to secure coverage or obtain payment can face steep penalties, and in many cases individual business owners and executives can be personally at risk for criminal prosecution.
 Our federal criminal defense attorneys and former federal agents have extensive experience investigating insurance claims, and we can use this experience to protect you and your company against federal liability.

 - Reinsurance and Other Insurance Fraud Matters – Our attorneys and former agents are also available to represent companies in reinsurance fraud and other complex insurance fraud matters.
-With centuries of combined experience in federal defense practice, and with particular experience in the insurance field, we are able to quickly assess our clients’ exposure (if any) and present strategic defenses that are tailored to the specific legal and factual issues at hand.
+With their combined experience in federal defense practice, and with particular experience in the insurance field, we are able to quickly assess our clients’ exposure (if any) and present strategic defenses that are tailored to the specific legal and factual issues at hand.

 In these and other cases, our defense attorneys and former federal agents provide advice and representation throughout the duration of the government’s inquiry.
 If the government’s investigation is still ongoing (i.e. if you have recently received a subpoena, search warrant, or criminal complaint), our attorneys will work diligently to secure a favorable pre-charge resolution.
 If you have already been charged or indicted, we will focus our efforts on getting your charges dismissed (or negotiating a favorable plea deal, if necessary) without going to trial.